 - Another option is to make it earlier in the day, or even the day before.
 Whatever is easier for you!

-An incredibly delicious recipe for sweet kale salad with cranberries, almonds, & a creamy homemade greek yogurt dressing.
-Healthier than Costco’s bagged salad!
+An incredibly delicious sweet kale salad recipe with cranberries, almonds, and a creamy homemade greek yogurt dressing.
+Healthier than Costco’s bagged salad, and super easy to make!
+You can even use homemade dried cranberries and homemade greek yogurt.

 - Category: Salad